Big Raven Plateau: Landforms

 The Big Raven Plateau is dominated by the ice-covered stratovolcano of Mount Edziza, which rises to an elevation of 2786 m in the middle of the plateau.
-Immediately north of Mount Edziza is the Desolation Lava Field, which covers an area of more than 150 km2 and mostly issued from cinder cones near the northern trim line of Mount Edziza's ice cap.
-The Snowshoe Lava Field immediately southwest of Mount Edziza covers an area of about 40 km2 and mostly issued from cones on the southwestern flank of Ice Peak.
+Immediately north of Mount Edziza is the Desolation Lava Field, which covers an area of more than 150 km2.
+Most of the lava forming this feature issued from cinder cones near the northern trim line of Mount Edziza's ice cap.
+The Snowshoe Lava Field immediately southwest of Mount Edziza covers an area of about 40 km2; it mostly issued from cones on the southwestern flank of Ice Peak.
+Smaller features on the plateau include the Hoia, Kaia, Ornostay and Koosick bluffs, the Kana and Klastline cones, Cartoona Peak, Tsekone Ridge and Camp Hill.
+The Hoia and Kaia bluffs are at the southwestern and southeastern ends of the plateau, respectively, the former of which is along Taweh Creek.
+Cartoona Peak at the southeastern end of the plateau is a prominent spire and an erosional remnant of a larger volcano.